SeppiaBrilla/University-notes/Image processing and computer vision/Local invariant feature.md

 - __Saliency__: it should find keypoints surrounded by informative patterns

 ### Properties of good descriptors
-- __Distinctiveness vs. Robustness Trade-off__: the description algorithm should capture important information around the choosen keypoint so to keep salient token and ignore changes due to noise or change in the scene
+- __Distinctiveness vs. Robustness Trade-off__: the description algorithm should capture important information around the chosen keypoint so to keep salient token and ignore changes due to noise or change in the scene
 - __Compactness__: the description should be as small as possible to minimize memory occupancy and computational cost.

 ### Detectors